kedro-org/kedro/docs/source/data/partitioned_and_incremental_datasets.md

 #### Shorthand notation

-Requires you only to specify a class of the underlying dataset either as a string (e.g. `pandas.CSVDataset` or a fully qualified class path like `kedro_datasets.pandas.CSVDataset`) or as a class object that is a subclass of the [AbstractDataset](/api/kedro.io.AbstractDataset).
+Requires you only to specify a class of the underlying dataset either as a string (e.g. `pandas-csvdataset` or a fully qualified class path like `kedro_datasets.pandas-csvdataset`) or as a class object that is a subclass of the [AbstractDataset](/api/kedro.io.AbstractDataset).

 #### Full notation